 As Muslims, it is incumbent upon us to make every effort to meet each life transition we embark on with careful consideration and preparation relying first and foremost on Allah (SWT) and the guidance He has provided us in His Book and the Sunnah of our beloved Messenger, Muhammad (S).
-I would like to take this opportunity to advise new Muslim couples and their families whose weddings the community has joined together to celebrate.
+In light of what seemed to be a jam-packed wedding season following a long summer Ramadan, I would like to take this opportunity to advise new Muslim couples and their families whose weddings the community has joined together to celebrate.
 This advice is based on over 30 years of counseling Muslim couples.

 From my experience, I often find that many couples become quickly consumed with tedious wedding preparations and very little time and care is taken to receive training and education necessary for what comes after the wedding despite our calls that they attend counseling offered by our Masjid.
 Many couples enter marriage carrying false assumptions and expectations that carry them back to my office months and sometimes weeks following the wedding.
 Unfortunately, the conflicts they have experienced by that time have caused so much damage to the undeveloped relationship that counseling becomes difficult and rebuilding trust requires work that they are often not willing to do.
 For this reason, it is important for each individual who is considering marriage or is currently married to recognize that marriage requires hard work just like other life transitions.
 If a person rushed into starting a new business or buying a new car or house without any thought or preparation, most people would consider that person to be impulsive and careless.
 Is not marriage a decision that requires more planning and preparation than starting a business venture or making a large purchase?